 Such a critique of the perception of culture requires that the notion of interculturality also be reconsidered, as it is inextricably linked to the Self/Other binary and to an inherently static view of cultures as entities (see also the contributions in Dervin & Machart, 2015).
 As Welsch (1999, p.
 196) explains,

 The conception of interculturality seeks ways in which such cultures could nevertheless get on with, understand and recognize one another.
 But the deficiency in this conception originates in that it drags along with it unchanged the premise of the traditional conception of culture.
 It still proceeds from a conception of cultures as islands or spheres.
-For just this reason, it is unable to arrive at any solution, since the intercultural problems stem from the island-premise The classical conception of culture creates by its primary trait—the separatist character of cultures—the secondary problem of a structural inability to communicate between theses cultures.
+For just this reason, it is unable to arrive at any solution, since the intercultural problems stem from the island-premise.
+The classical conception of culture creates by its primary trait—the separatist character of cultures—the secondary problem of a structural inability to communicate between theses cultures.
 Therefore this problem can, of course, not be solved on the basis of this very conception.
 The recommendations of interculturality, albeit well-meant, are fruitless.
 The concept does not get to the root of the problem.
 It remains cosmetic.

 The epistemological fallacy mentioned above originates in the problem Welsch is tackling in the foregoing passage; namely, the very notion of interculturality is conceptualized on the basis of a traditional, common-sense notion of culture, precisely because the presumed inter-stance presupposes the existence of two different places, that is, cultures.
 Once one has conceptualized sojourners (and others) as located between cultures, it is almost impossible to avoid the epistemological trap of binary thinking and reinforcing the common sense notion of cultures as discrete entities that exist prior to cultural learning and experience.
 Regarding the conceptual dimension, the notion of culture that underlies such arguments remains rather undertheorized and simplistic.
-Assuming that students come from one culture and immerse themselves into another is based on the assumption that cultures are discrete entities that are ‘out there,’ ready to be experienced and studied.
-Studying abroad, within this conceptual framework, is therefore conceivable only as an experience that allows for an accumulation of cultural knowledge and an immersion into the Other.
+Assuming that students come from one culture and immerse themselves into another is based on the assumption that cultures are discrete entities that are pre-existent ready to be experienced and studied.
+Studying abroad, within this conceptual framework, is then conceivable only as an experience that allows for an accumulation of cultural knowledge and an immersion into the Other.
 Resulting from this view is a theory of intercultural competence that is chiefly focused on knowledge and experience of two different cultures, situated in two different linguistic environments.
 As a result, difference tends to be maximized and becomes the main focus, which in turn leads to a homogenized view of the two dichotomized cultural dimensions, associated with the Self and the Other.
 In practice, this view leads to stereotyping, and it does not allow for a more flexible conception of subjectivity, that is, of subjects-in-process (Kramsch, 2009; Norton, 2000; Weedon, 1997).

-As Welsch (p. ) reminds us,
+As Welsch (p.
+197) reminds us,